nzfeng/signed-heat-python/README.md

 ## Getting started

 Documentation is [below](#documentation).
 This repository also contains a demo Python program at `test/demo.py`, using [Polyscope](https://github.com/nmwsharp/polyscope-py) for visualization.
-To run the demo program,
+To run the demo program, pip-install the package using the instructions described [above](#installation).

+Then `cd` into the top level of the directory, and run
 ```
-cd signed-heat-python
-mkdir build && cd build
-cmake .. && make -j
-cd ..

 python3 test/demo.py path/to/mesh/or/pointcloud
 ```